dnalencastre/fi-devops-challenge/README.md

 The cluster and DB instance are deployed onto the "My First Project" default project, on zone B of the us-east1 region.
 All of these can easily be change on kubernetes/terraform.tfvars .

+The following diagram gives a general view of the GCP architecture
 ![General Architecture](./general_arch.png "General Architecture")

 ## Kubernetes Cluster